 This work is supported and maintained by Anaconda.
 PyViz Topics is part of the PyViz project to showcase Python data visualization tools.
 The primary PyViz maintainers are Philipp Rudiger, James A. Bednar, Julia Signell, and Jean-Luc Stevens, with bug reports and patches from numerous members of the Github community.

-The website building occurs in travis jobs that are triggered by commit messages.
+The website building occurs in Travis CI jobs that are triggered by commit messages.

 NOTE: When you merge PRs, you should be careful about what is included in the commit messages to avoid accidentally rebuilding projects and re-deploying the dev or rel website on merge.